Robinyo/ionic-angular-schematics/README.md

 }
 ```

-And, add the Angular CLI as a `devDependencies`:
+You also need to add the Angular CLI to your project's `devDependencies`:

 ```bash
 npm install --save-dev @angular/cli@latest